NTU Computational Linguistics Lab

 The NTU CL Lab aims to develop precise, linguistically-motivated, computationally-tractable representations of natural language.
 Currently our work focuses on integrating lexical semantic representations using wordnets with structural semantic relations from the HPSG framework.
 Although interested in all languages, we mainly deal with Mandarin Chinese, English, Japanese, Indonesian and Malay.

 Because of the immense scope of our task, we work closely with several larger projects.
 The NTU CL Lab is a member of the DELPH-IN (Deep Linguistic Processing with HPSG Initiative), a network of academic and commercial research institutions that target applications of precise, linguistic NLP.
 HPSG and Minimal Recursion Semantics (MRS) provide the common scientific framework for DELPH-IN members, and many of our resources are part of the DELPH-IN open-source repository.
 Currently, we maintain and develop grammars for Japanese and Chinese.
-We are also part of the Global Wordnet Association and maintain and develop the Open Multilingual Wordnet, the Japanese Wordnet, the Wordnet Bahasa and the Chinese Open Wordnet.
+We are also part of the Global Wordnet Association and maintain and develop the Open Multilingual Wordnet, the Japanese Wordnet, the Wordnet Bahasa, the Chinese Open Wordnet and the Myanmar Open Wordnet.